Aileen Bassis was born in New York City. She attended the High School of Music and

 uses her photographs to create groups of altered books, handmade books, prints,

-She has exhibited her work in one person shows at Rutgers University Newark,
+She has exhibited her work in one-person shows at Rutgers University, Newark, the

-University of Pennsylvania, College of St. Elizabeth, NJ, Moravian College, PA, RH
+University of Pennsylvania, the College of St. Elizabeth, NJ, Moravian College, PA, RH

-Oosterom Gallery in NYC, the Hudson D. Walker Gallery in Provincetown, the Seigfred
+Oosterom Gallery, New York City, the Hudson D. Walker Gallery in Provincetown, the

-Gallery at Ohio University, the Griffin Gallery in NJ, and in New York City at the Ceres
+Seigfred Gallery at Ohio University, the Griffin Gallery in NJ, and in New York City at the

-Project Room and at Gallery 402 of the Organization of Independent Artists.
+Ceres Project Room, and at Gallery 402 of the Organization of Independent Artists.

 She has exhibited in numerous group exhibitions in museums, galleries and colleges